unnus/unnus/content/podcast/season-one/brand-building-in-healthcare-with-dr.ryan-rieder.md

 +++
 Ryan:

 We all like to believe that being the best at the thing correlates with us being the top earner in the industry.
-Now, if you look traditionally at the top 1% of earners in any expert space very seldom that the top 1% earners correlate with being the best at the thing that they're not.
+Now, if you look traditionally at the top 1% of earners in any expert space very seldom that the top 1% earners correlate with being the best at the thing. they're not.
 They're the best at the marketing and the branding and positioning of the thing.

 Sliman: